Home

 Care of Taro and Candelabro

-Care of Taro and Candelabro include pruning, fertilizers, watering etc. Taro pruning is done No pruning needed and Candelabro pruning is done Prune ocassionally, Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Taro and Candelabro include pruning, fertilizers, watering etc. Taro pruning is done and Candelabro pruning is done Prune ocassionally, Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Taro needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Candelabro needs Lots of watering and in winter, it needs Average Water.

 Bulb Plants